freddyz/computerscare-vcv-modules/doc/poly-utilities.md

 * Knob and CV for setting output channel count (0 - 10 volts linearly mapped to 1-16 output channels)
 * Knob and CV for rotating the polyphonic signal (0 - 10 volts sets rotation of 0-15 channels.
 For example: rotation of "1" will move input channel 2 -> output channel 1, input channel 3->output channel 2, ...  input channel 16 -> output channel 1)

-## Soly Pequencer

-Sequentially output the individual channel voltages of a polyphonic signal.
-Connecting a polyphonic signal to the clock input allows for multiple independent sequences.
-Polyphonic reset channels beyond the number of channels of the clock signal are ignored.
-I think that the clock/reset buttons will apply to all channels.